 Fasting has been practiced for centuries, across a number of cultures.
 The health benefits of fasting are well documented but there are also certain aspects to consider before you jump on board.
-It seems to be an easier practice for some people to adopt than others and there are a few considerations to think about before you begin fasting.
-In this article we give you the lo-down on the benefits of fasting and whether it’s safe.
+It seems to be an easier practice for some people to adopt than others, with a few considerations to think about before you begin fasting.
+In this article we give you the lowdown on the benefits of fasting, and whether it’s safe.

 The Benefits of Fasting

 Have you noticed that you tend to be more active when hungry?
 Conversely, when you’ve eaten a big meal it’s likely that you’ll exhibit more sedentary behaviors.
-Your brain may function better when you’re hungry and physically active[i], but be careful not to interpret this as “it’s good to starve”.
-As you will see in the precautions listed further down the article, there are important considerations for a healthy approach to fasting.
+Your brain may function better when you’re hungry and physically active[i], but be careful not to interpret this as “it’s good to starve.”
+Precautions must be taken for safety (which we discuss in a bit…)

 Studies on rats have shown evidence of enhanced brain function when fasting.
 Improvements in brain function were produced from alternate days of normal eating and fasting.
 Performance in sensory and motor function tests improved, as did learning and memory[ii].
 Although the results aren’t conclusive for humans, many people who fast regularly report an improved ability to focus and think clearly.

 A number of people choose fasting as a method for losing weight.
 There is plenty of research to suggest its effectiveness.
 Whole day fasting trials in humans have been shown to reduce both body fat and body weight[iii].
 Intermittent energy and carbohydrate restriction has also shown to improve insulin sensitivity and weight control more effectively than daily energy restriction[iv].
 However other studies have shown intermittent energy restriction to be equally effective for weight loss as continuous energy restriction[v].